MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 .. warning::
    Examples included in this page show how to use MembraneCurvature using data files from `MDAnalysisTests`_.
-In order to run the examples here provided, `MDAnalysisTests`_ must be installed.
+To run these examples, `MDAnalysisTests`_ must be installed.

 .. _surface-methods: